 - Use key dates to send emails at the right time

-A calendar will help you send emails at the appropriate times.
-For example, some retailers do more than 60 percent of their business on certain holiday dates.
-Back-to-school dates and tax deadlines are also busy times.
-Think about your customers to work out what other dates might be significant.
+You can use a calendar to help you send emails at the right times.
+For example, on specific holiday dates, some retailers conduct more than 60% of their business.
+Back-to-school and tax-filing deadlines are also hectic periods.
+Consider your customers to see what additional dates are important to them.

 - Make sure your content reads well and looks great on mobile devices